-2. Results
+3. Results and discussion

-3. This section introduces the results of the study on faculty perceptions and utilization of ICT for

-SDPD, the areas of competence they improved through ICT, and the ICT tools they largely employed for SDPD.

 3.1.
+This section introduces the results of the study on faculty perceptions and utilization of ICT for SDPD, the areas of competence they improved through ICT, and the ICT tools they largely employed for SDPD.

-Perceptions of ICT for Self-directed Professional Development (SDPD)
+3.1.1.
+Perception of ICT for Self-directed Professional Development (SDPD)

-A one-sample Wilcoxon signed-rank test indicates a significant difference ($Z = 12.294$ at $p < .001$) between the sample median (4.39) and the expected median (3.00) values with a large effect size ($r = .86$), (Cohen, 1998).
+A one-sample Wilcoxon signed-rank test indicates a significant difference ( $Z = 12.294$ at $p < .001$ ) between the sample median (4.39) and the expected median (3.00) values with a large effect size ( $r = .86$ ) (Cohen, 1998).
 Therefore, the result suggests the lecturers have an overall high level of perceptions of ICT for SDPD.